Want to Run Faster? Start With These 14 Exercises

 When you first start running or working out, improvements in your speed and endurance are relatively easy to come by.

-However, over time, as you start to get really fit and fast, your sprinting speed or general running pace may begin to level off, and you might feel like you’ve reached a fitness plateau.
+However, over time, as you get really fit and fast, your sprinting speed or overall running pace may level off, and you might feel like you’ve reached a fitness plateau.

 If you’re not continually giving your body a new or progressively challenging stimulus by changing or ramping up your training, your progress can stall.